 Effective family caregiver training increases the quality of care provided and caregiver confidence to continue providing needed care to a loved one or friend.

-Elder Stay at Home is the distributor of the Schmieding Home Caregiver Training, designed to help family and volunteer caregivers provide person-centered, compassionate care in a home setting.
+The distributor of the Schmieding Home Caregiver Training, designed to help family and volunteer caregivers provide person-centered, compassionate care in a home setting.
 The curricula and content, grounded in evidence-based practices, focuses largely on maintaining the elder’s independence while also preserving his or her dignity and respect.
-Multiple delivery formats available.
+Multiple delivery formats

 Teach volunteers to identify and respond to elder abuse and fraud.